SynergyWire/SynergyWire-blog/articles/compound-component-pattern-101.md

 export default CompoundCard;
 ```

-Now, we will take advantage of a Javascript feature : functions are also objects. we are going to attatch each of our component parts to the main "CompoundCard" component as an object property, just like this:
+Now, we will take advantage of a Javascript feature: functions are also objects.
+We are going to attatch each of our component parts to the main "CompoundCard" component as an object property, just like this:

 ```ts
 CompoundCard.Header = Header